MichaelKim/webview/docs/build.md

 If you have CMake installed, the included config should work for all platforms.

-There are two native web engines for Windows:

-- EdgeHTML
-- Chromium
-  - Right now, the stable channel doesn't have the required version for the webview to work.
-As Edge continues to update, this should be fixed.

 ## EdgeHTML (Edge Legacy)

+_Note: It's highly recommended to choose the new Chromium-based Edge over the EdgeHTML-based Edge Legacy._

 Define `WEBVIEW_WIN` before adding `webview.hpp`.

-In order to target EdgeHTML (Microsoft Edge), `webview` uses the new C++/WinRT API.
+In order to target EdgeHTML (Microsoft Edge Legacy), `webview` uses the new C++/WinRT API.

 ### Requirements